nyghtowl/Neural_Net_Newbies/README.md

 Setup:
 --------
 Most setup references assume python and pip installed.
-Check documentation for other options especially if setting up on distributed systems and GPUs.
+Check documentation for other options especially if setting up on GPUs.